Publius Vatinius: Personal life

 Vatinius was married twice, first to Antonia (sister of Mark Antony) and later to a woman named Pompeia.
 It has been suggested that this woman could have been a sister of Pompey or Julius Caesar's ex-wife Pompeia.
-A probable third wife named Cornelia is attested from an inscription near the Tomb of Caecilia Metella, on the inscription the archaic native spelling of Vatienus is used.
-Cornelia's father appears to have been a Lucius Scipio, possibly Lucius Cornelius Scipio Asiaticus the consul of 83 BC.
+A probable third wife named Cornelia is attested from an inscription near the Tomb of Caecilia Metella (CIL VI 1296); on the inscription the archaic native spelling of Vatienus is used.
+Cornelia's father appears to have been a Lucius Scipio, possibly Lucius Cornelius Scipio Asiaticus, the consul of 83 BC.

 Legacy

-The Roman tribe Vatinia was probably named in his honor.
+The tribe Vatinia in the Roman colony at Corinth was probably named in his honour.